tnarayanan/pyvolt/README.md

 ## Installation and import

-Install pyvolt using `pip install pyvolt`.
+Install pyvolt using `pip install -e .` after cloning the repository.

 Import pyvolt using `import pyvolt as pv` and `import pyvolt.components as comp`.